Graduate Study in Materials Science and Engineering

 Students interested in completing both a bachelor’s and a master’s degree in five years have the opportunity of doing so.
 We offer two such programs: one in chemistry and materials science and the other in physics and materials science.
 How does the combined program work?
 Students finish the coursework for the bachelor's degree in a little over three years.
 In the fourth year, students combine bachelor's- and master's-level courses.
 In the fifth year, students are admitted to the Graduate School and focus solely on graduate work.
 Students in these programs typically complete a capstone project instead of a master's thesis.
 For information on these programs, visit the handbook for chemistry undergraduates for background on the BS in chemistry, visit the Department of Physics for background on the BS in physics and see below under degree requirements.

 Because the study of materials is multidisciplinary and interdisciplinary in nature, our programs span two different schools/colleges at Binghamton: Harpur College of Arts and Sciences and the Thomas J. Watson School of Engineering and Applied Science.
 All graduate degrees at Binghamton University are administered by the Graduate School.
-Both our MS degree in materials science and engineering and our PhD degree in materials science and engineering are interdisciplinary and have two tracks;
+Both our MS degree in materials science and engineering and our PhD degree in materials science and engineering are interdisciplinary and offer two areas of study;

 All students are afforded the opportunity to build an academic program that encompasses both the scientific and engineering perspectives.